Juulbl/6AxisRoboticArm/README.md

 ### Micro controllers

 The robot was build to interpret incoming(UART) data and convert it to the correct servo angle which it than send to the PWM/Servo driver.
-This made it also possible to create a front-end which acts like a time line and makes it posible to update the robot's position live when programming its movement.<br/>A micro controller was chosen which could "easily" use UART as well as I2c communication.
+This made it also possible to create a front-end which acts like a time line and makes it posible to update the robot's position live when programming its movement.<br/><br/>A micro controller was chosen which could "easily" use UART as well as I2c communication.
 Because a lot of the intensive calculations are done at the computer running the front-end the micro controller didn't need to have a really fast CPU, therefor the [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3) was chosen.

 ## C++ / Arduino software

+This project was build using [Visual studio code](https://code.visualstudio.com/).
+Although this program was written to run on an Arduino, tried was to use Arduino features and functions as little as possible.
+This was done so the software could easily be changed to run on another C++ compatible micro controller.<br/><br/>The documentation with all classes, methods, etc. can be found in the [Documentations/RoboticArm](https://github.com/Juulbl/6AxisRoboticArm/blob/master/Documentations/RoboticArm/index.html) directory.

 ## C# / GTK software

+This project was build using [Mono develop](https://www.monodevelop.com/).